 Security also plays a critical role in the proper development and use of a data lake solution.
 Thorough identity management and authentication systems are essential to control access to the content stored in any data lake.
 With role-based access and classification of security groups, organizations can regulate the users who can access and interact with sensitive data lakes.

 In the context of BI, a mature data governance strategy builds a healthy balance between data transparency and consistency.
 It ensures that data is sourced from credible sources, processed for intended objectives, and disposed of in a pre-defined timeline.
-It leads to better business outcomes and high ROI from BI investments.
+It leads to better business outcomes and high RoI from BI investments.

 Addressing the Challenges for BI